UncleHanWei/Batch_Python_Program_Verify/README.md

 ### Attention !!
 This program was made for NCNU IM programming class, its functions are combined with the Moodle System, and our Online Judge.
+And the runtime environment is Windows 10.
-If you are not using any of this, then you need to change a little for costomize
+If you are not using any of this, then you need to change a little for customize

 ### Step 1 :
 Create a folder as a root folder for your homeworks